lawrencebrooks/flappy-bird/README.md

 ## Controls
 - `spacebar` for flapping and game start.
-- `enter` for 2 second no-clipping mode.
+- `enter` for 2 second invulnerability mode